brianshumate/vaultron/README.md

 ### Error: Unable to create network: Error response from daemon: Pool overlaps with other one on this address space

-If you encounter this error, it is typically due to something going wrong during `unform`, leaving the private network still around.
+If you encounter this error, it is typically due to something going wrong during `unform`, leaving the Docker private network dangling.

 You will need to manually remove the Docker private network like so: